 - Secondly, you can’t add two Graphic Styles to a single shape.
 Technically, you can have multiple classes per shape in an SVG file, but there’s no way to add two or more in Illustrator.
 Two shapes on top of each other with stroke and fill classes would work though.

 For the SVGs to work in PowerPoint, you must make sure the SVG export setting Styling is set to Internal CSS.
 You can access the file format export settings by clicking the cog icon in the Formats section of the Export for Screens window.
 Then export your artboard as an SVG using Export for Screens (File > Export > Export for Screens).
 You can now import that SVG to PowerPoint any way you like.

 - Assign shapes to a particular Theme Colour

 Here’s a list of the most useful special SVG classes:

-Senior design consultantView Taavi Drell's profile
+Principal product design consultantView Taavi Drell's profile